allenmurfee/redux/README.md

 ## Description

 This is a repo to learn and play with Redux and React-Redux.
-In this repo, I've been manipulating a store, reducers, actions, and using useSelector useDispatch.
+In this repo, I've been manipulating a store, reducers, actions, and using useSelector and useDispatch.

 ## License